 4. Personnel Issues.
 Personnel matters which include, but are not limited to, hiring, firing, raises, disciplinary matters and performance reviews.

 5. Payment Plan.
 Board may meet with members in executive session to discuss requests by delinquent members for payment plans.

 6. Foreclosure.
 The decision to initiate foreclosure shall be made only

 .
-Directors, managers, recording secretaries, association attorneys, members subject to disciplinary action as well as witnesses called by either side (but only for that portion of meeting involving that person), and others invited by the board (such as vendors bidding on a project) may attend executive sessions.Scheduling the Meeting
+As noted above, members do not have a right to attend executive session meetings.
+However, that does not mean the meetings are limited to directors only.
+Directors, managers, recording secretaries, the association's attorney, members subject to disciplinary action as well as witnesses (but only for that portion of the meeting involving the disciplinary hearing), and others invited by the board (such as vendors bidding on a project) may attend an executive session meeting.

 .)
 An emergency meeting of the board may be called by the president or by any two members of the board other than the president.
 (Civ.
 Code §4923